traines-source/db-hafas-gtfs-stops-mapping/README.md

 ## Procedure

-* Enrich [db-hafas-stations](https://github.com/derhuerst/db-hafas-stations) with additional stations and calling lines from [public-transport-statistics](https://github.com/traines-source/public-transport-statistics) and the known, manually assigned station-level IFOPT-IDs from the official [Official DB Haltestellendaten](https://data.deutschebahn.com/dataset/data-haltestellen.html).
-(Result below)
+* Enrich [db-hafas-stations](https://github.com/derhuerst/db-hafas-stations) with additional stations and calling lines from [public-transport-statistics](https://github.com/traines-source/public-transport-statistics) and the known, manually assigned station-level IFOPT-IDs from the official [DB Haltestellendaten](https://data.deutschebahn.com/dataset/data-haltestellen.html).
+(Download result below)
 * Use an [adapted version](https://github.com/traines-source/nvbw-osm-stop-comparison) of [nvbw-osm-stop-comparison](https://github.com/mfdz/nvbw-osm-stop-comparison) to match DELFI-GTFS-IDS (and optionally ZHV stations) with the DB-HAFAS-stations (instead of OSM stations):
     * If only trains are calling at a given DELFI-GTFS-station/quay, and there exists a DB-HAFAS-station with a manually assigned IFOPT-ID being a prefix of the DELFI-GTFS-ID, then it is very likely a match
     * If things other than trains are calling at the station, it is most likely a bus/tram station that has a completely different DB-HAFAS-ID, i.e. it should not be matched even if the IFOPT-ID-prefixes match!